OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 ## Smart Plant - Visualizing Plant Data {#smart-plant-p2}

 This is the second major part of the smart plant project!
 [Last time](#smart-plant-p1), we setup an Omega to measure the soil moisture level in one of your plants.
-This part involves sending that data to a cloud service so we can visualize it and open the door to even more features.
-The cloud service we will be using is [Losant](https://www.losant.com/)
+This part involves sending that data to a cloud service so we can visualize it and open the door to even more possibilities.
+The cloud service we will be using is the [Losant IoT Platform](https://www.losant.com/).

 ![final result](./img/smart-plant-p2-7-dashboard-5-large-graph.png)